 As an international student, you are liable to pay complete tuition fees for your selected course in Australia.
-For an undergraduate bachelor degree, the range can be between A$17,000 and A$37,000. and for a masters degree, the range can be between A$20,000 and A$40,000, while for a doctoral degree, the range can be anywhere between A$14,000 and A$40,000.
+For an undergraduate bachelor degree, the range can be between A$20,000 and A$45,000. and for a masters degree, the range can be between A$22,000 and A$50,000, while for a doctoral degree, the range can be anywhere between A$14,000 and A$40,000.

-Around 300,000 international students come to Australia every year.
-That number has increased at a great pace in 2017 and 2018.
+Around 100,000 international students come to Australia every year.
+That number has started to increased at a great pace in 2022 and 2023 after covid in 2020.
 International students contribute majorly to Australia's economy, which boosts student enrollments and thus the jobs and wages.

 Some of the well known universities in Australia include Australian National University, University of Sydney, University of Melbourne, Queensland University.
 More than 30 Australian universities feature in the top 800 of the world university rankings.